claudioc/fastify-htmx-ts-starter-kit/README.md

 - `server/app.ts` contains just the bare-bone startup code for the server
 - `server/lib` contains any additional server module:
   - `bootstrap.ts` is the module setting up Fastify and its plugins
+  - `jsxRender` is what makes it possible to use JSX with Fastify, as [explained in the original post](https://evertpot.com/jsx-template/)
-  - `router.ts` contains the routes definition and the error handling
+  - `router.tsx` contains the routes definition and the error handling
   - `assets.ts` is used to generate a cache proof name for the assets
   - There are also some `constants.ts`
-- `server/views` contains the view templates in EJS format (HTML + embedded JS).
-EJS doesn't have the concept of "layouts" or "slots", so in our case, we build each "full page" using partials: header + body + footer.
-If your app grows in complexity you may want to reconsider this design choice and use a layout-based template system
+- `server/views` contains the view templates in JSX format, mostly the Pages and the Components.
 - `client/app.ts` contains just some code that it's run when the page is loaded in the browser
 - `client/lib/tools.ts` is just used as an example of natively including a js module at runtime
 - `assets` contains js, css, and vendor files.
 Keep in mind that the js assets are symlinked from the `dist` directory.
 All the assets are mounted under the `/a` virtual folder

-Since this project doesn't use `ts-node`, your app is run directly from the `dist` folder (check the script in package.json to understand how) where the view templates are not copied, because they do not require compilation.
+Since this project doesn't use `ts-node`, your app is run directly from the `dist` folder (check the script in package.json to understand how).

 ## Deployment